-From 22 individuals, serum as well as EDTA plasma, citrate plasma, and heparin plasma obtained at the same time point were evaluated.
-All these blood preparations are suitable for human sIL-2R determinations.
+From two individuals each, serum as well as EDTA, citrate, and heparin plasma was obtained at the same time and tested for sCD30.
+Concentrations were not significantly different and therefore all these blood preparations are suitable for use in the assay.
 It is nevertheless highly recommended to assure the uniformity of blood preparations.